NCAlgebra/NC/DOCUMENTATION/README.md

 1. Completely rewritten core handling of noncommutative expressions with significant speed gains.
 2. Completely rewritten noncommutative Gröbner basis algorithm without any dependence on compiled code.
 See chapter [Noncommutative Gröbner Basis](#NCGB) in the user guide and the [NCGBX](#PackageNCGBX) package.
 Some `NCGB` features are not fully supported yet, most notably [NCProcess](#NCProcess).
 3. New algorithms for representing and operating with noncommutative polynomials with commutative coefficients.
 These support the new package [NCGBX](#PackageNCGBX).
 See this section in the chapter [More Advanced Commands](#PolysWithCommutativeCoefficients) and the packages [NCPolyInterface](#PackageNCPolyInterface) and [NCPoly](#PackageNCPoly).
-4. New algorithms for representing and operating with noncommutative polynomials with noncommutative coefficients ([NCPolynomial](#PackageNCPolynomial)) with specialized facilities for noncommutative quadratic polynomials ([NCQuadratic](#PackageNCQuadratica)) and noncommutative linear polynomials ([NCSylvester](#PackageNCSylvester)).
+4. New algorithms for representing and operating with noncommutative polynomials with noncommutative coefficients ([NCPolynomial](#PackageNCPolynomial)) with specialized facilities for noncommutative quadratic polynomials ([NCQuadratic](#PackageNCQuadratic)) and noncommutative linear polynomials ([NCSylvester](#PackageNCSylvester)).
 5. Modified behavior of `CommuteEverything` (see important notes in [CommuteEverything](#CommuteEverything)).
 6. Improvements and consolidation of noncommutative calculus in the package [NCDiff](#PackageNCDiff).
-7. Added a complete set of linear algebra algorithms in the new package [MatrixDecomposition](#PackageMatrixDecomposition) and their noncommutative versions in the new package [NCMatrixDecomposition](#PackageNCMatrixDecomposition).
+7. Added a complete set of linear algebra algorithms in the new package [MatrixDecompositions](#PackageMatrixDecompositions) and their noncommutative versions in the new package [NCMatrixDecompositions](#PackageNCMatrixDecompositions).
 8. General improvements on the Semidefinite Programming package [NCSDP](#PackageNCSDP).
 9. New algorithms for simplification of noncommutative rationals ([NCSimplifyRational](#PackageNCSylvester)).
 10. Commands `Transform`, `Substitute`, `SubstituteSymmetric`, etc, have been replaced by the much more reliable commands in the new package [NCReplace](#PackageNCReplace).